Home Resolution Design Logo A white variation of the Resolution Design Logo All-black version of Resolution Design Logo.

 Such invoice shall be payable immediately and shall not form part of any payment due to Resolution in relation to any notice period given under this Contract.

-5.4 Without limiting any other right or remedy of Resolution, if the Client fails to make any payment due to Resolution under the Contract by the due date for payment (Due Date), Resolution shall have the right to charge late payment interest on the overdue amount at the rate of 1% per month, accruing on a daily basis from the Due Date until the date of actual payment of the overdue amount, whether before or after judgment.
+5.4 Without limiting any other right or remedy of Resolution, if the Client fails to make any payment of Service Fees by the due date for payment (Due Date), Resolution shall have the right to charge late payment interest on the overdue amount at the rate of 1% of the value of the Estimate per month, accruing on a daily basis from the Due Date until the date of actual payment of the overdue amount, whether before or after judgment.

-5.5 The Client shall pay all amounts due under the Contract in full without any deduction or withholding except as required by law and the Client shall not be entitled to assert any credit, set-off or counterclaim against Resolution in order to justify withholding payment of any such amount in whole or in part.
-Resolution may, without limiting its other rights or remedies, set off any amount owing to it by the Client against any amount payable by Resolution to the Client.6.
-Intellectual property rights
+5.5 The Client shall pay all Service Fees in full without any deduction or withholding except as required by law and the Client shall not be entitled to assert any credit, set-off or counterclaim against Resolution in order to justify withholding payment of any such amount in whole or in part.
+Resolution may, without limiting its other rights or remedies, set off any amount owing to it by the Client against any amount payable by Resolution to the Client.

-6.1 All intellectual property rights in the Deliverables (excluding client materials) arising in connection with the Contract shall be the property of Resolution and Resolution shall grant The Client perpetual and irrovalicence of such intellectual property rights, coming into effect on payment of the relevant invoice, to use the Deliverables on a Worldwide basis.
+6.1 All Intellectual Property Rights in the Deliverables (excluding Client Materials) arising out of or in connection with the Contract shall be the property of Resolution and Resolution shall grant the Client a perpetual irrevocable, non-exclusive licence of such Intellectual Property Rights, coming into effect on payment of the Service Fees, to use the Deliverables on a Worldwide basis.

-6.2 Such licence shall be automatically terminated if the Client either:
+6.2 Such licence shall be automatically terminated if the Contract is terminated in accordance with clause 9.1 of these Conditions.

-6.3 If the Client wishes to use the Deliverables in ways going beyond the parameters in the Brief, it must approach Resolution for prior written consent.7.
-Confidentiality
+6.3 If the Client wishes to use the Deliverables in ways going beyond the parameters set out in the Estimate, it must approach Resolution for prior written consent.

-A party (Receiving Party) shall keep in strict confidence all technical or commercial know-how, specifications, inventions, processes or initiatives which are of a confidential nature and have been disclosed to the Receiving Party by the other party (Disclosing Party), its employees, agents or subcontractors, and any other confidential information concerning the Disclosing Party’s business or its products or its services which the Receiving Party may obtain.
-The Receiving Party shall restrict disclosure of such confidential information to such of its employees, agents or subcontractors as need to know it for the purpose of discharging the Receiving Party’s obligations under the Contract, and shall ensure that such employees, agents or subcontractors are subject to obligations of confidentiality corresponding to those which bind the Receiving Party.
+7.1 A party (Receiving Party) shall, for the duration of this Contract and for a period of 2 years following termination of the Contract for any reason, keep in strict confidence all technical or commercial know-how, specifications, inventions, processes or initiatives which are of a confidential nature and have been disclosed to the Receiving Party by the other party (Disclosing Party), its employees, agents or subcontractors, and any other confidential information concerning the Disclosing Party’s business or its products or its services which the Receiving Party may obtain.
+The Receiving Party shall, for the duration of this Contract and for a period of 2 years following termination of this Contract for any reason, restrict disclosure of such confidential information to such of its employees, agents or subcontractors as need to know it for the purpose of discharging the Receiving Party’s obligations under the Contract, and shall ensure that such employees, agents or subcontractors are subject to obligations of confidentiality corresponding to those which bind the Receiving Party.
 This clause 7 shall survive termination of the Contract.

 8. Limitation of liability

-8.3 The terms implied by sections 3 to 5 of the Supply of Goods and Services Act 1982 are, to the fullest extent permitted by law, excluded from the Contract.
+8.7 Resolution has given commitments as to compliance of the Services with relevant specifications (set out in the Estimate) in clause 3.
+In view of these commitments, the terms implied by sections 3, 4, and 5 of the Supply of Goods and Services Act 1982 are, to the fullest extent permitted by law, excluded from the Contract.

-8.4 This clause 8 shall survive termination of the Contract.9.
-Termination
+8.11 This clause 8 shall survive termination of the Contract.

 9.1 Without limiting its other rights or remedies, each party may terminate the Contract with immediate effect by giving written notice to the other party if: